-announced plans on Wednesday to expand its free educational efforts by bringing a version of its retail classes to YouTube.
+announced plans on Wednesday to expand its free educational efforts by bringing a version of its Today at Apple retail classes to YouTube.
 The tech giant said it plans to offer creative projects for photo, video, art and design, teaching various techniques throughout each video.

-Apple's also in the process of launching mentorship and career building programs at its stores called Creative Studios, where it plans to partner with local professionals and nonprofits to.
+Apple's also in the process of launching mentorship and career building programs at its stores called Creative Studios, where it plans to partner with local professionals and nonprofits to teach classes on a variety of skills to disadvantaged youths.
 The first program launched in Los Angeles, with more to begin in Bangkok, Beijing, Chicago, London and Washington, DC later this year.
 Apple plans to make some of those classes open to the public as well.